 A car wreck happens in a matter of seconds.
 In the aftermath, it is the job of insurance adjusters, judges, juries, and lawyers to figure out what happened.
 This job is not always easy, as witnesses’ memories may be biased or incomplete.
 Some crashes have little physical evidence available to paint a picture of how the collision occurred.
 Accident reconstruction attempts to take the available evidence and use it to show a judge or jury what transpired that led to a crash.
-Professional reconstructionists try to apply scientific methods to accident reconstruction.
+Accident reconstruction expert try to apply scientific methods to accidents.
 Lawyers attempt their own type of reconstruction actions when they argue the facts of their cases before judges and juries.

 Whether accident reconstruction happens through the efforts of a lawyer, an expert, or someone else, a quality reconstruction of your accident can mean the difference between your case’s success and its failure.

 Each individual approaches the task of accident reconstruction differently, so the steps one person takes for one case will differ from what another reconstructionist does in a different case.
 Most efforts begin by assembling all available evidence regarding an injury accident or wreck.

 This evidence includes photographs, police reports, diagrams, and witness statements.
 The reconstructionist might interview certain witnesses again to elicit more details from them or test the integrity of their accounts.

 The scope of this collection effort extends beyond the seconds before impact.
 Instead, the reconstructionist will seek out all relevant information they can find, looking for any incident, event, or decision made by a driver that could help explain why the accident under investigation occurred.

 Once the reconstructionist has assembled as much relevant evidence as possible, the hard work of making sense of it begins.